How to Properly Brush Your Teeth: Brush Smarter, Not Harder

 Brushing Kids’ Teeth

-1. Use a soft-bristled, child-sized toothbrush.
+1. Use a soft-bristled, child-sized toothbrush appropriate for their age.

-3. If 3–6 years old, use a pea-sized amount.
+3. For children 3–6 years old, use a pea-sized amount of fluoride toothpaste.

 faqs